 Activities To Date

 Olympia London is committed to being transparent with suppliers, to operating in a collaborative manner and to improving our suppliers’ understanding of ethical and responsible business.
-In the year ended 31 December 2016 certain activities were undertaken with the assistance of Capco when Olympia London formed part of the Capco corporate group.
-Where necessary, these are now undertaken and managed by Olympia London independently:
+During 2017 and 2018 (to date) Olympia London has undertaken the following activities:

-- Collaborated with industry experts to complete a risk assessment of our supply chain to identify and better understand where the potential greatest risk of modern slavery may occur.
+• Developed a risk assessment tool for our supply chain in order to identify and better understand where the potential greatest risk of modern slavery may occur.

-To date, Olympia London has identified no occurrences of modern slavery or human trafficking in our supply chains.
+To date, Olympia London has not been made aware of any occurrences of modern slavery or human trafficking in our supply chains.

-Whilst we believe that the risk of modern slavery within our direct operations is low, we recognise the need to set best practice standards for our supply chain and to regularly monitor and evaluate their performance.
-In the year ahead we will continue to raise the awareness of modern slavery to our employees and suppliers.
+Whilst we believe that the risk of modern slavery within our direct operations is low, we recognise the need to set best practice standards for our supply chain and to regularly monitor and evaluate performance.
+In the year ahead we will continue to raise awareness of modern slavery with our employees and suppliers.